-Champion®.
-The Champion® brand, which was introduced in 1991, includes car carriers which range in length from 19 to 21 feet.
-The Champion® product line, which is generally lower-priced, allows us to offer a full line of car carriers at various competitive price points.
+Champion[®].
+The Champion[®] brand, which was introduced in 1991, includes car carriers which range in length from 19 to 21 feet.
+The Champion[®] product line, which is generally lower-priced, allows us to offer a full line of car carriers at various competitive price points.

-Chevron[TM].
-Our Chevron[TM] product line is comprised primarily of premium car carriers.
-Chevron[TM] produces a range of premium single-car, multi-car and industrial carriers, as well as wreckers ranging from 8-ton to 16-ton models.
-The Chevron[TM] line is operated autonomously with its own independent distribution network.
+ChevronTM.
+Our ChevronTM product line is comprised primarily of premium car carriers.
+ChevronTM produces a range of premium single-car, multi-car and industrial carriers, as well as wreckers ranging from 8-ton to 16-ton models.